-Today, 13th November 2019, is Blue Wednesday.
-A special day in Mouth Cancer Action month to help raise awareness.
+November is Mouth Cancer Awareness Month.
+Mouth Cancer Action helps raise awareness of this disease that killed over 2,700 people in the UK last year.
 Because life-style choices can increase our chances of developing mouth cancer, this month is a special reminder to assess our habits, and reduce our mouth cancer risk.

 Are you concerned about yourself?
 Or do you care for others?
 Perhaps you have some impressionable teenagers in your home?
 Here are five risk factors, and one tip that could make a difference to your general health, and mouth cancer susceptibility if you take action.